Aiven-Open/klaw-docs/docs/blog/2023/07/high-availability-for-klaw.rst

     Requests data: Comprises requests of Topics, ACLs, Schemas and Connectors.

 - Cache
-Klaw stores most authorization-related data in the cache to avoid humongous database calls.
+Klaw stores most frequently queried data in a local cache to for improved performance and user experience.
 This effectively reduces latency and gives users immediate response from the application.
 However, this cache is reset whenever changes are requested.
 Deploying Klaw in different environments like Development, Testing, Acceptance, and Production is essential to streamline the developer experience.

 .. image:: ../../../_static/images/blogimages/KlawCache.png